Mohammadbinshahid/Team4_Capstone_Project/README.md

 * What is the probability of a flight delay on a certain day of the week?

 **Description of the Data Exploration Phase of the Project**:
-* Our data exploration began with an entirely different abstract as we worked with ticket master data to make a machine learning regression to predict the price or "fair value" of tickets leading up to an event.
-Unfortunately, the free API only provided a price range of all the tickets available as oppose to the actual price of individual tickets, and therefore, there was not enough data to drive meaningful insight from a machine learning model using that data set.
-Fortunately, the team was working in parallel to drive EDA on an airport data set.
-With the team now fully committed to flight data, the data source was revised to a data set that provided more features, including the reasons behind the flight delays.
+* Our data exploration began with an entirely different abstract as we worked with ticket master data to make a machine learning model that would predict the price or 'fair value' of tickets leading up to an event.
+Unfortunately, the free API only provided a price range of all the tickets available as opposed to the actual price of individual tickets and, therefore, did not provide enough data to derive meaningful insights from a machine learning model using that dataset.
+Fortunately, the team was working in parallel to perform exploratory data analysis on a flight delays dataset.
+With the team now fully committed to the flight delays dataset, a few flight delays-related datasets were combined to provide for more features, including the reasoning behind the flight delays.
 With meaningful data now at our fingertips, we created [4 visuals](https://public.tableau.com/app/profile/rowan.backhouse/viz/Aircraftdashboard/FlightDelays?publish=yes) using 4 different chart types.

 **Description of the Analysis Phase of the Project**:
-* We analyzed the dataset from Jan to May, which includes information for up to 307,490 various domestic flights in the US in 2022 and the reasons behind was their cancellation, diversion, and delay.
+* We analyzed the dataset from January to May, which includes information for up to 307,490 various domestic flights in the US in 2022 and the reasoning behind their cancellations, diversions, or delays.
-- Per the Analysis ~40% of the flight scheduled were delayed, maximum flights delayed was upto 34 hours from the scheduled time.
+- Per the analysis, ~ 40% of the flights scheduled were delayed and the maximum number of hours that the flights were delayed was up to 34 hours from the scheduled flight's departure time.
-- Standard deviation of the delay during arrival and departure was ~ 1 hours.
+- The standard deviation of the delay during arrival and departure was ~ 1 hour.

 <a name="web-app-link"></a>
 **Web Application Link**: [Coming Soon]